sciZer0/newdiscoveries/a/README.md

 In this case, throughout every moment, Gravitational Force (Invisible hand) is pushing the 20 kg object downwards.

-ATTENTION: The “official” Newton’s formula for Force works absolutely correctly in CASE #1.
+ATTENTION: The "official" Newton’s formula for Force works absolutely correctly in CASE #1.

 Let’s take again a closer look at what is happening there — at what is going on.